The Best Yarn For Summer Clothes – 9 Things To Consider When Choosing

 It is lightweight, soft and glossy.
 Bamboo is breathable, cool and has a beautiful drape with a shine similar to mercerised cotton.

-It’s also eco-friendly as bamboo is a renewable resource.
+It’s also eco-friendly kind of yarn as bamboo is a renewable resource.
 People harvest bamboo without killing the plant.
 As it is a natural fibre it is also biodegradable and, therefore, environmentally friendly.

 I have used a fabulous Rainbow Bamboo yarn from Hobbii which was a delight to work with and I love the resulting fabric.